AlffonsoMV/TrafficRL/README.md

 ## Installation

-### From Source
+### Quick Installation

-To install the package from source:
+For a quick and easy installation, you can use the provided install script which handles the package installation automatically:

 ```bash
 # Clone the repository